Haru3S/National-Weather-Service-Discord-Bot/README.md

 # National-Weather-Service-Discord-Bot

-Bot gets radar data and other things
+### WORK IN PROGRSS

+A bot that gathers data from NEXRAD3 that uses embeds to display said radar data for Reflectivty, Velocity and CC